gearnode/erl-json/doc/handbook.md

 | `time`     | `calendar:time()`     | RFC 3339 simple time string. |
 | `datetime` | `calendar:datetime()` | RFC 3339 datetime string.    |

-### Highlighting
+### Formatting
-Highlighting is performed during serialization if an highlighting function was provided in options.
+Formatting is performed during serialization if a formatting function was provided in options.

-The highlighting function is called with one the following values:
+The formatting function is called with one the following values:
 - A JSON value, i.e. either `null`, `true`, `false`, a number, a binary string, a list or a map.
 - A tuple of the form `{key, Value}` where `Value` is an object key